 An example:

-i) If your E-Template Statement has 30 pages, it will be pages 1-30 in your bundle, and you are to fill in “1-30” as their page numbers. ii) After that, if your documents relating to your personal particulars takes 5 pages, you are to fill in “31-35” as their page numbers.
+If your E-Template Statement has 30 pages, it will be pages 1-30 in your bundle, and you are to fill in “1-30” as their page numbers.

+After that, if your documents relating to your personal particulars takes 5 pages, you are to fill in “31-35” as their page numbers.
 Do the same for subsequent documents.

-iii) Assuming you do not have any documents showing the Respondent’s payment of maintenance, the corresponding box should be crossed out.
-4. If you are preparing hard copies:
+Assuming you do not have any documents showing the Respondent’s payment of maintenance, the corresponding box should be crossed out.

+If you are preparing hard copies:

 Your documents must be either stapled or bound or placed in a file.
 Page numbers must be indicated at the bottom right corner of every page.
-Pages i, ii and iii are already indicated at the bottom of this Checklist.
+Pages 1, 2, 3 and 4 are already indicated at the bottom of this Checklist.

 Three identical sets of everything are needed: one set is for submission to court, another is for exchange with the opposite party, and the third set is for your own reference at the trial.